andrewsio/andrewsio-blog.github.io/_posts/2022-08-18-going-solar.md

 The Eddi will connect back to a Harvi device installed in the under-stair cupboard so it can determine when it should consume excess power as the storage battery will also be trying to do the same thing.
 This is all wireless, but I have installed an ethernet cable just encase anyway.

 Our neighbour has a solar array and he also has a diverter installed.
 He said that in the summer months he basically doesn't use gas at all, just paying for the standing charge.
 This is good news, since heating hot water costs us about 36p a day, plus 26p standing charge for gas connection.

-If we can remove hot water heating from our gas consumption then that'll make moving to an ASHP in the future all the easier and remove the need for gas supply all together.
+## Future Thinking on Heating

-If we were to go ASHP, I have a romantic idea of a wood-burning stove with an integrated boiler (such as the [Woodfire CX8](https://www.stovesonline.co.uk/wood_burning_stoves/Woodfire-CX8-boiler-stove.html)) assisting with hot water production and central heating in the colder, winter months where efficiency of the ASHP and solar production will be very poor.
-I think those wood burners look really good, some something to consider for the extension, along with how we would install a flue.
+Keen in the years to come to move to an ASHP, I have a romantic idea of a wood-burning stove with an integrated boiler (such as the [Woodfire CX8](https://www.stovesonline.co.uk/wood_burning_stoves/Woodfire-CX8-boiler-stove.html)) sitting in our downstairs living space.
+The stove from that boiler could assist with hot water production and central heating in the colder, winter months where efficiency of the ASHP is poor and solar production will be very low or possibly zero if it snows!
+I think those wood burners look really good and so some something to consider for the extension, along with how we would install a flue, possibly taking advantage of the natural air flow to hear our upstairs bedroom too.
+If we do take this I think we'd need a separate thermal store in addition to the hot water tank, some thinking on [how that might be achievable here](http://www.heatweb.co.uk/w/index.php?title=Integrating_Heat_Pumps_with_Thermal_Stores), essentially a plate heat exchanger is needed to produce hot water because ASHP would operate at a low temperature.
+Overall our goal is to remove entirely our dependence on gas as a heating source and to reduce the need for high electricity consumption through the ASHP during the winter months when generation is low.

+But that's the thinking...
+We'll stick with Solar for now.
+The rest can wait.